joshmcconaha/harbaugh-to-butt-chrome/README.md

 Installation
 ------------

 In Chrome, choose Window > Extensions.
-Drag HarbaughToButt.crx into the page that appears.
+Drag Harbaugh-To-Butt.crx into the page that appears.

 Non-Chrome Browsers
 ------------